Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 New Lafayette Steam Laundry, Inc. Flyer, n.d.

 Flyer: The New Lafayette Steam Laundry, Inc. Southwest Louisiana’s Most Modern Dry Cleaning Plant.
-Blotting paper on reverse.
+Blotting paper on the reverse.

 Martin, Lucien T. (1918-2007).
 Photographs 1890-1912

 Born April 7, 1918, Lucien Martin was the seventh child of Sidney J. Martin Sr. and Anais Mouton.
 Together with his wife Melba, Martin collected information and photographs to publish a work on the genealogy of his family.
 The 11 photographs included in this collection were likely copied as part of Martin’s research for the book’s publication.
-The photographs that have been identified depict life in late 19th/early 20th century Lafayette, LA.
+The photographs that have been identified depict life in the late 19th/early 20th century Lafayette, LA.

 Durke Family.
 Papers, 1600s-1900s

 Genealogical records of the Durke families from 1600s-1900s.
 Pedigree chart of John Lee (Durke).
 Also included is a Certificate of Baptism from Church of St. Anne, Youngsville, Louisiana for Robert Lee Durke.